Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Preliminary Material

 One of the main statistical approaches to analyzing matrix completion problems is through studying the behavior of the sampling operator $\Po$ restricted to a feasible space for recovery.
-This is formalized by defining, for a rank-$r$ ground truth matrix $\X$, the tangent space $\T$ at $\X$ on $\mfr$, the manifold of rank-$r$ matrices.
-Explicitly, we have that
+We formalize this by fixing a rank-$r$ ground truth matrix $\X$.
+As the set of rank-$r$ matrices for a fixed $r$ forms a manifold, denoted $\mfr$, we can consider the tangent space $\T$ at $\X$ to aid our understanding of $\Po$.
+Explicitly, for $\X = \U\bm{\Lambda}\U^\top$, we can characterize $\T$ as

-Intuitively, restricting $\Po$ to $\T$ and measuring the deviation of this operator from the identity measures how well $\Po$ preserves information associated to $\X$ upon measurement, and whether or not $\X$ is uniquely recoverable given the information accessed.
+Intuitively, restricting $\Po$ to $\T$ and measuring the deviation of this operator from the identity measures how well $\Po$ preserves information associated with $\X$ upon measurement, and whether or not $\X$ is uniquely recoverable given the information accessed.
 Mathematically, this manifests in proving statements such as

 for some constant $c>0$ and some small $\varepsilon_0>0$, which depends on both the number of samples and intrinsic properties of the ground truth matrix $\X$\cite{recht2011simpler}.
-This property is known as the Restricted Isometry Property (RIP), and variants of this property have been critical to low-rank matrix completion and compressive sensing literature\cite{Wright_Ma_2022,foucart2013mathematical}.
+This property is known as the Restricted Isometry Property (RIP), and variants of this property are critical to the low-rank matrix completion and compressive sensing literature\cite{Wright_Ma_2022,foucart2013mathematical}.